openplans/openblock-old/docs/packages/obdemo.rst

 ``manage.py runserver``.
 Most people use apache and mod_wsgi.

 There's a suitable wsgi script at obdemo/wsgi/obdemo.wsgi.
-It assumes that you installed openblock in a virtualenv whose root directory is the same as the checkout root; that's how the bootstrap script sets things up.
+It assumes that you installed OpenBlock in a virtualenv whose root directory is the same as the checkout root; that's how the bootstrap script sets things up.
 If that's not true, you can copy and modify the script and adjust the ``env_root`` variable.
 If you used